MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 ## Considerations for implementing a virtual datacenter

-When designing a VDC implementation, there are several pivotal issues to consider:
+When designing a VDC implementation there are several pivotal issues to consider:

 ### Identity and directory service

 Identity and directory services are a key aspect of all datacenters, both on-premises and in the cloud.
 Identity is related to all aspects of access and authorization to services within a VDC implementation.
 To help ensure that only authorized users and processes access your Azure Account and resources, Azure uses several types of credentials for authentication.
 These include passwords (to access the Azure account), cryptographic keys, digital signatures, and certificates.
 [Azure Multi-Factor Authentication][MFA] is an additional layer of security for accessing Azure services.
 Multi-Factor Authentication provides strong authentication with a range of easy verification options (phone call, text message, or mobile app notification) and allow customers to choose the method they prefer.

 Any large enterprise needs to define an identity management process that describes the management of individual identities, their authentication, authorization, roles, and privileges within or across their VDC implementation.
-The goals of this process should be to increase security and productivity while decreasing cost, downtime, and repetitive manual tasks.
+The goals of this process should be to increase security and productivity while reducing cost, downtime, and repetitive manual tasks.

 Enterprise organizations may require a demanding mix of services for different lines of business, and employees often have different roles when involved with different projects.
 The VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
 The matrix of responsibilities, access, and rights can be complex.
 Identity management in the VDC is implemented through [Azure Active Directory (Azure AD)][AAD] and role-based access control (RBAC).